 I was recently interviewed by our Marketing Manager, Siobhan Butel, about LearningGrids and my role as Curriculum Manager.
-I wanted to share that interview with you to highlight how we come up with new ideas and some of my favorite resources.
+I wanted to share that interview with you to highlight how we come up with new ideas and some of my favourite resources.

 Can you tell us a bit more about your role at Crick Software?

 My background is in teaching – I was a primary teacher of Year 1 and Year 2 children in Northamptonshire.
 Day to day, I’m involved in authoring and editing resources for LearningGrids.
 Testing is also an important part of the job – looking at everything with a critical eye and making sure what we are producing is relevant, topical and meeting the intended objective; also, the small (but equally important) details of checking sounds, picture and text are all working as planned.